arthmoeros/artifacter-cli/README.md

 npm install -g @qsdt/cli
 ```

-It requires setting the ***QSDT_API*** environment variable, which must contain the base url where qsdt's Web API is hosted, by default it goes to http://localhost:8080.
+It requires setting the ***QSDT_API*** environment variable, which must contain the base url where QSDT's Web API is hosted, by default it goes to http://localhost:8080.

 ```bash
 export QSDT_API=http://yourownapi:8888